 - Do I have to renew my personal licence?

-Once granted, the licensing authority which issued the license remains the “relevant licensing authority” for it and its holder, even though the individual may move out of the area or take employment elsewhere.
+Once granted, the licensing authority which issued the licence remains the “relevant licensing authority” for it and its holder, even though the individual may move out of the area or take employment elsewhere.

 - What do I need to do if I move address?